vxzy777/vxzy-demo/README.md

 # vxzy-demo
-This is my first git repository author - vivek kahar
+This is my first Git Repository
+Author - Vivek Kahar